Katie Cobb enters her second season as the head women's soccer coach at Pfeiffer in 2021.

-Cobb comes to The Village after serving as assistant coach at Kenyon College in Gambier, Ohio over the past three seasons.
-While at Kenyon, Cobb helped the Ladies capture the 2017 North Coast Athletic Conference regular season championship, finishing with a 7-0-1 league mark.
+Prior to her arrival in The Village, Cobb served as assistant coach at Kenyon College in Gambier, Ohio for three seasons.
+While at Kenyon, she helped the Ladies capture the 2017 North Coast Athletic Conference regular season championship, finishing with a 7-0-1 league mark.

 Among her duties working with the Golden Knights, Cobb was in charge of training the team’s goalkeepers, developing scouting reports, producing off-season workouts and teaching fitness.
 While at Clarkson, three different players collected Liberty League All-Star status and eight or more players annually garnered Liberty League All-Academic awards.